iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 ---------------------
 Given that we are now able to handle arbitrary s-expressions as we see fit, we can now make a macro that will be used similarly to a Csound score.
-If we are content with having to enclose our lines in parentheses, these can be expressed concisely.
+If we are content with having to enclose our lines in parentheses, this can be expressed concisely.
-The result of processing each score line will be a call to a schedule function, which will put a future call to an output function on to the Max scheduler, through the S4M delay-ms function.
+The result of processing each score line will be a call to a schedule function, which will put a future call to an output function on to the Max scheduler, through the S4M **delay** function.
 This is used to schedule a function at some point in the future, expressed in milliseconds.

-Our desired interface with the score will look like the below, where score is the score macro, play-note is the output function, 500 is the milliseconds per beat.
+Our desired interface with the score will look like the below, where **score** is the score macro, **play-note** is the output function to which we want to delegate output, and **500** is the number of milliseconds per beat.
+Note that because this is a macro, we do not have to have defined **C2** and **D2**;
+the macro will receive those as quoted symbols.
+We can leave making sense of those to our output function (**play-note**).

 .. code:: scheme